 Background

-Proposed along the boundary of the National Scenic Area and within an area designated for the protection of the endangered northern spotted owl, the Whistling Ridge Project would have marred world-class scenery and harmed endangered species habitat, with little to no benefit to the state of Washington’s citizens.
+Proposed along the boundary of the National Scenic Area and within an area designated for the protection of the endangered northern spotted owl, the Whistling Ridge Energy Project would have marred world-class scenery and harmed endangered species habitat, with little to no benefit to the state of Washington’s citizens.

 Icons of the Pacific Northwest, like the Columbia River Gorge, Mount Rainier, and the Olympic Mountains, should be off-limits to large-scale energy development.
 We can combat climate change without having to sacrifice our most special places and our core values.